peterradv/peterradv/README.md

 ## 👨🏻‍🎓 About me:

 - 🍳 My research focuses on the spatiotemporal optimization of groundwater quality monitoring networks
-- 💡 I'm interested in environmental statistics, hydrology and hydrogeology
+- 💡 I'm interested in environmental science, hydrogeology and statistics

 ## ✍🏻 I'm currently working on: